Eugene Lyons: United States

 Lyons' writing directly influenced George Orwell.
-In his seminal novel Nineteen Eighty-Four, Orwell borrowed a chapter title from Assignment in Utopia, "Two Plus Two Equals Five."
-Lyons recalled that it was a common slogan in the Soviet Union during the drive to complete the first five-year plan in just four years.
-Orwell adapted it as a metaphor for official totalitarian lying.
+In his seminal novel Nineteen Eighty-Four, Orwell drew upon a chapter title from Assignment in Utopia, "Two Plus Two Equals Five."
+Lyons recalled that it was a commonly used slogan in the Soviet Union under Stalinism, especially during the drive to complete the first five-year plan in just four years.
+Orwell adapted the slogan as a metaphor for official totalitarian lying and depicted the same slogan also being used for secret police gaslighting of dissident intellectuals.

-Following his return from the Soviet Union, Lyons very briefly flirted with Trotskyism, and Leon Trotsky initially praised Assignment in Utopia but soon became quite critical of Lyons, who moved to the political right.
+Following his return from the Soviet Union, Lyons very briefly flirted with Trotskyism.
+Leon Trotsky gave credit to Assignment in Utopia for revealing the Stalin administration's systematic use of antisemitism for political legitimacy; he judged the book "interesting, though not profound".
+Already in 1938, however, Trotsky rebuked Max Shachtman for giving a platform to Lyons, who had developed links to White Russians, and by 1939 he was more interested in addressing contradictions and splits in the CPUSA than the "individual sweatings" of Lyons.

-After two books on his Moscow experience and a biography of Stalin, Lyons set to work on a full-length study of CPUSA influence on American cultural life in the 1930s, The Red Decade.
-The book was not popular when first published in 1941, however, as soon after it saw print, the Soviet Union was invaded by Nazi Germany and became an American ally in World War II.
-The book's fame came only later, during the era of McCarthyism, when its title became a byword for the popular front alliance between Communists and liberals in the 1930s.
+After two books on his Moscow experiences and a biography of Stalin, Lyons set to work on a full-length study of CPUSA influence on American cultural life in the 1930s, The Red Decade.
+The book was not popular when first published in 1941, however, as very soon after it saw print, the Soviet Union was invaded by Nazi Germany and joined a military alliance with the Western Allies during World War II.
+The book's fame came only later, during the era of McCarthyism, when its title became a byword for the popular front alliance between Communists, social democrats, and liberals during the Great Depression.

 In later years, Lyons' political views shifted to the right, and for a time, he was editor with Reader's Digest, Plain Talk and National Review.
-He was also involved with Radio Free Europe and was also a member of the American Jewish League Against Communism.
+He was involved with the broadcasts of Radio Free Europe and was also a member of the American Jewish League Against Communism.